Anti-terrorist Operation Zone: Influence in culture and society

 In a report from HRMMU, May 2014, Ivan Šimonović, UN Assistant Secretary General for Human Rights, wrote about illegal detention, abduction and intimidation of election officials in the self-proclaimed pro-Russian republics, and called for urgent action to prevent a Balkans-style war.
 He also warned of a humanitarian crisis due to a failure of social services in the region, and an exodus of people from affected areas.
 In October 2015, the DPR and LPR banned non-governmental organisations such as Doctors Without Borders and World Food Programme from the territory that they control.
 A report released on 3 March 2016 by the Office of the United Nations High Commissioner for Human Rights (OHCHR) said that people that lived in separatist-controlled areas were experiencing "complete absence of rule of law, reports of arbitrary detention, torture and incommunicado detention, and no access to real redress mechanisms".
 In addition, the report noted "allegations of violations perpetrated with impunity by Ukrainian law enforcement officials—mainly elements of the Security Service of Ukraine (SBU)—including enforced disappearances, arbitrary and incommunicado detention, and torture and ill-treatment".

 According to the United Nations Children's Fund (UNICEF), "The results of a psychosocial assessment of children in Donetsk Oblast in Eastern Ukraine are deeply troubling ... and indicate that about half of all children aged 7–18 have been directly exposed to adverse or threatening events during the current crisis."
 OSCE monitors spoke to refugees from Donetsk city in Zaporizhia.
 They said that men were "often not allowed" to leave the city, but were instead "forcibly enrolled in 'armed forces' of the so-called 'Donetsk People's Republic' or obliged to dig trenches".

 By June 2015, the conflict had created 1.3 million internally displaced people (IDPs).
 According to the OHCHR, this number had grown to 1.6 million people by early March 2016.
 As of December 2022, the total number of IDPs has increased to 5.9 Million following the Russian invasion.

+By 2018, Ukraine controlled 60-70% of the Donetsk and Luhansk Oblasts.